seaniemc/viagogoGradTest/README.md

 ```
 git clone https://github.com/seaniemc/viagogoGradTest.git
 ```
-To run the program you need to run a web server, and open a web borwser on port 8080 (localhost:8080).
+To run the program, you need to run a web server, and open a web browser on port 8080 (localhost:8080).
 Open command prompt and navigate to the project directory.
 I used a Nodejs server but you can use one of your choosing.
-To run the Node server type the command.
+To run the Node server, type the command.
 ```
  http-server
  ```
- open up a web broswer and type
+ open up a web browser and type
  ```
  localhost:8080
  ```